microsoft/azurelinux/toolkit/docs/building/building.md

 #### `REPO_LIST=...`

 > Space separated list of `.repo` files pointing to RPM repositories to pull packages from.
-These packages are used to satisfy dependencies during the build process, and to compose a final image.
+These packages are used to satisfy dependencies during the build process and to compose a final image.
 Locally available packages are always prioritized.
-The repos are prioritized based on the order they appear in the list: repos earlier in the list are higher priority. **If you are using the pre-packaged CBL-Mariner toolkit** a set of pre-populated RPM repositories are accessible inside the toolkit folder under `toolkit/repos`.
-If you are **using the core repo** instead of the pre-packaged toolkit they repo files are available in `SPECS/mariner-repos/`.
+The repos are prioritized based on the order they appear in the list. i.e., repos earlier in the list are higher priority. **If you are using the pre-packaged CBL-Mariner toolkit**, a set of pre-populated RPM repositories are accessible inside the toolkit folder under `toolkit/repos`.
+If you are **using the core repo** instead of the pre-packaged, toolkit the repo files are available in `SPECS/mariner-repos/`.
 >
 > - `mariner-official-base.repo` and `mariner-official-update.repo` - default, always-on CBL-Mariner repositories.
 > - `mariner-preview.repo` - CBL-Mariner repository containing pre-release versions of RPMs **subject to change without notice**.
 Using this .repo file is equivalent to adding the [`USE_PREVIEW_REPO=y`](#use_preview_repoy) argument to your build command.
+> - `mariner-extended.repo` and `mariner-extended-preview.repo` - CBL-Mariner repository that contains a larger range of packages which do not have a CVE or support SLA.
+Use these packages at your own risk.
 > - `mariner-ui.repo` and `mariner-ui-preview.repo` - CBL-Mariner repository containing packages related to any UI components.
 The preview version serves the same purpose as the official preview repo.
 > - `mariner-extras.repo` and `mariner-extras-preview.repo` - CBL-Mariner repository containing proprietary RPMs with sources not viewable to the public.
 The preview version serves the same purpose as the official preview repo.
 >